tianocore/edk2/UnitTestFrameworkPkg/GoogleTest.md

 using namespace testing;
 ```

-Now that we've got that squared away, let's look at our 'Main()' routine (or DriverEntryPoint() or whatever).
+Now that we've got that squared away, let's look at our 'Main()' function.

 ### GoogleTest Configuration